 - 1 pound fettuccine pasta We like to use our Homemade Fettuccine recipe

-- ¼ Cup balsamic glaze Store-bought or made from scratch using our Balsamic Glaze recipe
+- 2 Tablespoons balsamic glaze Store-bought or made from scratch using our Balsamic Glaze recipe

-- 1 Tablespoon fine, sea or kosher salt plus extra for salting the pasta water
+- 1 Tablespoon fine kosher salt* plus extra for salting the pasta water

 - 1 Tablespoon smoked paprika